Glossary

 Assistant

-Colloquial term for a member of academic staff who also teaches courses.
+Colloquial term for a member of academic staff who also delivers lectures.

-Self-governing body that represents the interests of students at universities and for whose financing contributions are levied on enrolment or re-registering students.
-The members are elected each year by the student parliament.
+Self-governing body that represents the interests of students at universities; contributions are levied upon enrolment or re-registration to provide financing for its operations.
+Its members are elected each year by the student parliament.

 Auditorium maximum (Audimax)

-Special conditions apply to this group of people for admission to a degree programme.
-Foreign nationals with German university entrance qualifications and nationals of an EU member state do not count as A.
+Special conditions apply to this group of people regarding admission to study.
+So-called ‘foreign nationals with German university entrance qualifications’ and nationals of an EU member state are not counted as foreign nationals.

 Selection procedure

-For degree programmes where the demand for study places has always been higher than the actual number available in the past, an A. is often carried out to allocate them.
-In the A., the majority of places are allocated according to merit (average grade of the higher education entrance qualification) and a smaller proportion according to waiting period.
+For degree programmes where demand for places has historically exceeded the number actually available, a selection procedure is often carried out to allocate them.
+In the selection process, the majority of places are allocated on the basis of academic performance (average mark on the university entrance qualification), whilst a smaller proportion is allocated on the basis of the waiting period.

 B